tulpy/AzureFoundations/docs/azureFoundations-FAQ.md

 ## FAQ

-This page will list frequently asked question for Enterprise-scale design as well as Contoso Implementation.
+This page will list frequently asked question for the Azure Foundations architecture

 ### Azure Foundations Design